Implementing an on-line energy reduction game

 “One of our key target areas of wealth loss has been energy waste,” he explained.
 “Each year, our small community sends millions of dollars to utility companies that could be invested in our local businesses, non-profits, churches, and schools.
 Yet, each household has many opportunities to reduce energy waste, save money, and help the environment.”

-ECC’s collaboration with the University of Dayton has in part resulted in the development of the innovative Dropoly platform: an on-line energy reduction game that assesses the energy savings potential of households, serves up targeted behavioral changes (including both low-cost and extensive improvement suggestions), then allows users to weigh strategies and improvements based on their monetary and CO2 savings.
+ECC’s collaboration with the University of Dayton has in part resulted in the development of the innovative Dropoly platform: an on-line energy reduction game that assesses the energy savings potential of households, serves up targeted behavioral changes (including both low-cost and extensive improvement suggestions), then allows users to weigh strategies and improvements based on their monetary and carbon dioxide savings.